shishir/r2d2/README.md

 Toy Robot Simulator
 ====
-It is implement as a command line tool.
+It is implemented as a command line tool.

 Install
 ====